RobKnowles248/bluepoint/README.md

 9. Logged in to the Heroku CLI and ran `heroku config:set DISABLE_COLLECTSTATIC=1 --app <app_name>` to stop Heroku trying to collect the static files when we deploy.

-10. Added the Heroku app hostname to allowed hosts in settings.py
+10. Added the Heroku app hostname to allowed hosts in settings.py.

+11. Ran `heroku git:remote -a bluepoint-rob` to set up the git remote.

+12. Commit and pushed any changes then ran `git push heroku master`

+13. In the deploy tab in the Heroku dashboard, connected the app to our github repository and enabled automatic deploys.

+14. An AWS S3 bucket was created and setup to store the static files of the app.

 ## Credits